eblur/how-to/README.md

 A handy place to store how-to references for myself and students.

+For educational purposes only.
+For more details, see [license.md](https://github.com/eblur/how-to/blob/master/license.md)

 ## Anaconda Python

 [01 - Installing Astropy and Related Packages with Anaconda](https://github.com/eblur/how-to/blob/master/anaconda-python/01-conda_astropy_install.rst)